Portal-Pirates/CNS-ATM-Maintainer/README.md

 **Project Live Here: https://portal-pirates.herokuapp.com/**

-**Note: Website speed may be slower beacuse they are hosted on Free Tier...**
+**Note: Website speed may be slower beacuse it is hosted on Free Tier Service...**
 </br>

 # 🎨 Project Features: